Roushil/TodayToDo/README.md

 This is an iOS application built to manage and display tasks for the current day.
 The project focuses on clean architecture, testable business logic, and predictable time-based behavior, following modern iOS engineering best practices.
 The app demonstrates how to structure a simple product feature in a scalable, production-ready way.

 ## Features

-**Today’s Tasks List**
-Displays tasks scheduled for the current day in a clean, lightweight SwiftUI interface.
+- Displays tasks scheduled for **today**

-**Automatic Task Cleanup**
-Outdated tasks are automatically filtered and removed based on the current date.

-**Deterministic Time Handling**
-System time is abstracted to allow predictable behavior and reliable unit testing.
+- Automatically removes outdated tasks
+- Deterministic time handling via abstraction
+- Fully **offline-first** with local persistence

 ## Modern Architecture